 Are There Mosquito Nets Supplied?

-If you’re wondering “are there mosquito nets supplied?”
+If you’re wondering “are there mosquito nets on the yacht?”
 Unfortunately, no. We don’t provide nets but the spray is effective.
+When anchored or moored out in bays mosquitos are very rare anyway.
 If you are prone to mosquito bites, then please take advice from your doctor before you leave home.

 When are the best times of year to schedule a charter in the Grenadines?